 Jen was selected for participation in the Greater Boston Chamber of Commerce’s 2016 Women’s Leadership Program, the premier leadership program for Greater Boston’s next generation of women business leaders.

 At the firm, Jen serves as chair of the Associates Committee and as co-editor of the firm’s blog The Case for Inclusion, which provides news and analysis on issues related to diversity and inclusion.
-She is also a regular contributor to two of the firm’s other blogs – Commercial Real Estate Insight & News and At the Bar with Bowditch, a legal blog for the craft brewing community.
+She is also a regular contributor to At the Bar with Bowditch, a legal blog for the craft brewing community.
 She also serves on the firm’s Diversity Committee.